Innmind/BlackBox/README.md

 The goal of this library is to help build higher order sets to facilitate the understanding of tests.

+**Note**: the library only generates primitives types, any user defined type set must be declared in its dedicated package.

 ## Installation

 ```sh